Two Days in Porto with Kids, a Hub for Culture and Family Fun

 4. Take a water taxi across the river

-We chose to take a water taxi across the river and walk back to our Airbnb in the afternoon.
+We chose to take a water taxi across the river and walk back to our vacation rental in the afternoon.
 See below for more details.

 What we packed